Skip to content

 POSITION SUMMARY

-The Utility (BOH) employee will assist the kitchen team in various capacities.
+The Line Cook/Utility (BOH) employee will assist the kitchen team in various capacities.
 Utility duties will consist of assisting the head chef, line cooks, Events & Hospitality Manager, Café Supervisor, and other kitchen team members with their daily tasks.
 A successful candidate will play a key role in contributing to our daily customer satisfaction goals.

 ESSENTIAL FUNCTIONS & RESPONSIBILITIES